cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-keymaker.md

   * `denyUnknown` — (default) consider "Unknown" response an error, certificate will be rejected
   * `allowUnknown` — reverse of `denyUnknown`, allow certificates unknown to OCSP server
   * `requireGood` — require all known OCSP servers to respond "Good" in order to allow certificate and continue TLS handshake, this includes all URLs validator can use, from certificate (if not ignored) and from configuration
-  If not specified, acra-keymaker uses value from `--tls_ocsp_required` flag.

 * `--redis_tls_ocsp_client_url=<url>`

   OCSP service URL for outgoing TLS connections to check Redis' certificates.
   Empty by default.
-  If not specified, acra-keymaker uses value from `--tls_ocsp_url` flag.

 ### Configuration files